zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ***

 ## `Get Assets`
-Returns an array of assets.
+Returns an array of assets along with the total number of assets returned specified as Total-Count in the HTTP response header.

 ### Request
 ```